A High Compression Ratio Channel Multiplexing Method for Micro-pattern Gaseous Detectors: INTRODUCTION

-The results show that utilizing the channel multiplexing method with a compression ratio of 16:1 enables the reading of a detector with 1024 strips using only 64-channel front-end electronics, resulting in a noise increase from 0.4$~f\mathrm{C}$ to 0.8$~f\mathrm{C}$.
-Furthermore, we employed these multiplexing circuits together with compact readout electronics to construct our large-scale muography facilities, showing the effectiveness of the multiplexing circuit in experiments with low channel occupancy rates.
+To address this limitation, this study proposes two novel multiplexing methods, supported by corresponding mathematical models.
+Based on these methods, we designed and implemented various multiplexing circuits and validated their performance using self-designed thermal-bonding Micromegas detectors.
+By employing a channel multiplexing method with a compression ratio of 16:1, a detector with 1024 strips can be read out using only 64-channel front-end electronics, with the noise level increasing from $0.45~f\mathrm{C}$ to $0.81~f\mathrm{C}$.
+Although the gain of the front-end electronics is affected by the larger input capacitance, the detector efficiency decreases slightly from 96.7\% to 93.5\% compared with direct readout.
+Moreover, we integrated these multiplexing circuits with compact readout electronics to construct large-scale muon imaging facilities, demonstrating the effectiveness of the multiplexing circuits in experiments with low channel occupancy rates.

-\section{Principle of the encoded multiplexing method}
+\section{Principle of the Encoded Multiplexing Method}